jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

 This method can be divided into a single-region input-output model and a multi-regional input-output model according to the number of research areas.

-Both models follow basically the same steps.
+Both models follow the same steps.
 The input-output model uses the water use data of each industry divided by the total output to obtain the <span style="background-color:#FFE6E6">coefficient of direct water use</span>.

-The coefficient of direct water use is multiplied with the <span style="background-color:#E6E6FA">_Leontief inverse matrix_</span>.
-Finally, import and export data in the input-output table are used to obtain virtual water trade volume in various industries.
+The coefficient of direct water use is multiplied by the <span style="background-color:#E6E6FA">_Leontief inverse matrix_</span>.
+Finally, the import and export data in the input-output table are used to obtain the virtual water trade volume in various industries.

 2. Multi-regional input-output model